Reclaim payday & other short-term bad credit loans

 Shockingly, 60% of people who went as far as the ombudsman to get compensation last year for mis-sold payday loans faced losing a hefty portion of their payout in fees to claims management firms.

-We know some people would prefer not to use the online tool, so if you prefer you can submit your complaint directly to the payday lender, using our free template letter to help.
+We know some people would prefer not to use the online tool, so if you prefer you can submit your complaint directly to the payday lender.

 Speak to the payday lender or check its website for the address of the complaints department.
 Generally these things are best done in writing, but if that's too difficult, don't worry about calling.
 Just ask it's noted down as a formal complaint, and also ask for written confirmation.